 Any material not meeting these requirements cannot be collected and will be left at the curb.

 Outside the regular pick-up schedule, residents are encouraged to come to City Hall to get a free voucher to drop off any yard waste to Evans Landscaping.
-The City also offers a second brush pick-up in the fall in addition to leaf collection.

 Click here for illustrated instructions on how to leave out your brush for pick-up.